 John le Carre has written 25 spy books and one memoir of sorts called The Pigeon Tunnel.
-Later this year sees the publication of A Private Spy: The Letters of John le Carré.
+Since the original publication of this where to start with John le Carre guide we have been treated to A Private Spy: The Letters of John le Carré.

 Here are our Spybrary Spy Podcast listener's recommendations on where to start with John le Carre's books.
 Drop me a note if you also have a recommendation you would like to share.

 –Note – there are affiliate links here that earn us a small commission.
-Personally, we would prefer it if you buy your John le Carré novels at your local bookstore/bookshop.
+We would prefer it if you buy your John le Carré novels at your local bookstore/bookshop.
 We add the links as references so you can read more reviews.

 I’d recommend The Spy Who Came in From The Cold.
 It’s a complete classic, it’s literary in its ambitions, savage towards Cold War hypocrisy, and set the template for so much that came afterward.
 In some ways despite it being one of his earlier works I think it might be the best.